 1. Press the CTRL+SHIFT+ESC and ALT+CTRL+DELETE to access the Task Manager.

-2. Once the Task Manager is accessible then you need to switch to the processes tab.
+2. Once the Task Manager is accessible you need to switch to the Processes tab.

 4. Simply, choose the “End Task” from the available option.

 Clear Temporary Files on Windows

 There are multiple ways to get rid of the computer frozen issue on a Windows PC or laptop If you’re computer randomly freezes then in order to fix it you need to clear Windows temp files.
 Here is the step-by-step processes you need to follow in order to clear the Windows temp files.